Skip to Content

 The Temples and Beaches tour of Thailand organised by Out Adventures is the perfect mix of the country's cities, culture and beaches

 Songkran in April is one of the biggest and best gay parties in Asia, which we love love LOVE!
 If you're coming to Bangkok for Songkran then you can also combine your visit with the Temple & Beach 10-day tour offered by Out Adventures.
 The tour starts in Bangkok, heads up to Chiang Mai, then goes south to Phuket, Krabi then finishes back in Bangkok.
-This is the best tour if you want to combine gay Bangkok, culture in Chiang Mai, gay beach fun in Phuket and Speedo thirst traps in Krabi.
-There are in fact 3 different departures for the Temples & Beach tour throughout the year, so if you miss this one, look out for the other two that usually happen in February and November.
+This is the best tour if you want to combine gay Bangkok, culture in Chiang Mai, gay beach fun in Phuket, and Speedo thirst traps in Krabi.
+There are 3 different departures for the Temples & Beach tour throughout the year, so if you miss this one, look out for the other two that usually happen in February and November.

 2. Thailand New Year Celebration with Out Adventures